TobiasWehrum/unity-utilities/Range/README.md

 # RangeInt/Float

 `RangeInt`/`RangeFloat` are an editable data type that takes an int or float range.
-(E.g.: "Spawn 2 to 4 enemies.")
+Used for things like "Spawn 2 to 4 enemies."

 ## Example